wbajzek/arduino-arpeggiator/README.md

 ===================

 Arpeggiator based on Arduino and the SparkFun midi shield.
-It works, but the button interaction is a bit flaky.
+It works, but the buttons are a bit flaky.
 I need to figure that out.
+Next up will probably be midi synch.
+I might replace hold-mode on/off with an octave button, since I will probably always use it in hold mode.

 Button D2 = Toggle hold-mode on/off